-The preliminary FY 2019 General Fund budget based on the June 1st preliminary property values had a revenue increase of \$7.8 million and expenditure increase of \$13.2 million for a net deficit of \$5.4 million.
+The preliminary FY 2019 General Fund budget based on the preliminary June 1, 2018 property values reflected a revenue increase of \$7.8 million and expenditure increase of \$13.2 million for a net deficit of \$5.4 million.

-The July 1st certified property values reflect an increase in new construction from \$97.0 million to \$186.1 million, which is a 91.9% increase over the June 1st preliminary values, and an overall increase in citywide values of 4.0%, which is a 0.6% increase over the June 1st preliminary values.
+The certified July 1, 2018 property values reflected an increase in new construction from \$97.0 million to \$186.1 million, which is a 91.9% increase over the June 1, 2018 preliminary values, and an overall increase in citywide values of 4.0%, which is a 0.6% increase over the preliminary June 1, 2018 values.

-Based on the July 1st certified property values, revenues increased by \$968,000 resulting in a decrease in the net deficit to \$4.5 million.
-The Administration is recommending a combination of revenue adjustments, efficiencies/reductions, and enhancements to close the projected budget gap with a surplus of \$97,000.
+Based on the certified July 1, 2018 property values, revenues increased by \$968,000 resulting in a decrease in the net deficit to \$4.5 million.
+The Administration is recommending a combination of revenue adjustments, efficiencies and reductions, and enhancements to close the projected budget deficit, which would result in a balanced budget.

-The Total Combined millage rate is proposed to remain the same at 5.8888 mills.
+The total combined millage rate is proposed to remain the same at 5.8888 mills.
 Due to the 4.0% increase in certified property values for FY 2019, the debt service millage rate can be reduced by 0.0064 mills.
-This difference is proposed to be applied to the General Operating millage rate, as approved at the June 8, 2018 Finance and Citywide Projects Committee (FCWPC) 1st Budget Briefing.
+This difference is proposed to be applied to the general operating millage rate, as approved at the June 8, 2018 and July 13, 2018 Finance and Citywide Projects Committee (FCWPC) Budget Briefings.

-During the City Commission's Budget Workshop on May 24, 2018, and at the June 8, 2018 FCWPC 1st Budget Briefing, it was recommended that the annual transfer from the General Fund to the "Pay-As-You-Go" (PAYGO) Capital Fund be converted into a dedicated millage rate, which would allow for growth over time with property values.
-This proposed millage rate dedicated to funding General Fund capital projects would be entirely offset by a decrease in the City's General Operating millage by the same rate.
+During the City Commission's Budget Workshop on May 24, 2018, and at the June 8, 2018 and July 13, 2018 FCWPC Budget Briefings, it was recommended that the annual transfer from the General Fund to the "Pay-As-You-Go" (PAYGO) capital fund be converted into a dedicated millage rate, which would allow for growth over time with property values.
+This proposed millage rate dedicated to funding General Fund capital projects would be entirely offset by a decrease in the City's general operating millage by the same rate.

-At the July 25, 2018 City Commission meeting, the Commission will set the proposed millage rate for the FY 2019 budget process in accordance with the State of Florida's Truth-in-Millage (TRIM) requirements.
+At the July 25, 2018 City Commission meeting, the City Commission will set the proposed millage rate for the FY 2019 budget process in accordance with the State of Florida's Truth-in-Millage (TRIM) requirements.